Lav3ndr/mafia.gg-hosting-bot/README.md

 	- functionality to add: allow a list of setup codes to be given for a closed setup
 	- fix and robustify the functions which set day and night length
 	- add functions to change deadlock prevention
-	- read and store game configuration information in a file so that it persists across sessions and doesn't need to be reset manually on abnormal termination
+	- read and store game configuration information in a file so that it persists across sessions and doesn't need to be reset manually on abnormal termination OR figure out how to make checkboxes absolute
 - anyone is welcome to use this code, but I ask that you please let me know if you are going to use it!
 I'd love to know what it's being used for.